Pfern/ADER17/material/ADER17_practical.md

 - Look at position X:5793758-5799858
 [ND: compare coverage; notice the 3' bias particularly in one of the replicates]

-QUESTION: Would you be able to detect all of what you saw here using microarrays?
+**Question**: Would you be able to detect all of what you saw here using microarrays?
 If not, what and why?
 [ND: The reads overlapping introns; variants etc...]

-TASK: Download the BAM files you generated for your complete dataset, and load it in IGV.
+**Task**: Download the BAM files you generated for your complete dataset, and load it in IGV.
 Don't forget to also download the companion bai index files.
 Also, don't forget you first need to load an appropriate genome of reference and gene annotation (GTF file) that you should have downloaded previously.
 [ND: I only mention GTF files later....]

 [ND: Check if you can visualize with Galaxy - either directly, or see IGV link??]